 Factors Influencing Google Advertising Costs

-Many factors influence what you’ll spend on Google Ads.
-We look at two of the major ones:
+A number of factors will influence your Google Ads fees.
+We’ll look at 2 of the major ones:

 The commercial intent of your keywords determines how much you’ll pay for your Google ads.
 If many other businesses are competing on the same high-value keyword, you’re likely to spend more on your campaigns.
 The more competitive the keyword is in your industry, the more you’ll pay.

-There are three things to put into consideration when selecting keywords:
+There are 3 things to put into consideration when selecting keywords:

 You can use short-tail or long-tail keywords.
-Short-tail keywords are inclusive; therefore, they tend to have high search volumes and higher competition, resulting in higher CPC costs.
+Short-tail keywords are inclusive.
+They tend to have high search volumes and higher competition, resulting in higher CPC costs.
 On the other hand, long-tail keywords are more targeted and have less competition, which translates to lower CPC costs.

 Keyword Match Type